The definitive Amcache.hve forensic reference: every key, every value, every timestamp

 C:\Windows\AppCompat\Programs\Amcache.hve

-A .LOG1 / .LOG2 transaction-log pair sits alongside it.
+With a .LOG1 / .LOG2 transaction-log pair alongside.
 Both logs must be replayed into the hive before parsing if the hive was not cleanly unmounted.
-Most modern tools (AmcacheParser, the browser parser, RegRipper) do this for you, but never delete the .LOG files before triage — they may contain the writes that hold your evidence.
+Modern tools (AmcacheParser, the browser parser, RegRipper) do this for you, but never delete the .LOG files before triage.
+They may hold the writes that contain your evidence.

 Who writes it#